English (ENG)

 ENG 338.
 ECCE: Introduction to the Health Humanities.
 4 Hours.

 This class introduces students to the Health Humanities in order to think carefully about the challenges of putting pain into words and the relationships between health and identity.
 Students will complete informal and formal assignments and conduct interviews.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities or a general education requirement in the area of Humanities.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.

 ENG 340.
 ECCE: U.S. Communities: Topics in English Studies.
 3 Hours.